| Science

 frequently seek the help of Allah and admit to the paucity of

+their knowledge.
 4. Primary source of knowledge

-From a purely Western secular approach
+is divine revelation From a purely Western secular approach

 the source of knowledge is only one : human intellect.
 There is